JIC1816/Axelar-bounty/README.md

 First of all, before using the commands to switch to the version of node specified by the "axelar-local-gmp-examples" repository, it is preferable to first try the version you already have.
 In principle there should be no problems.
 In my case it was like that.

-Then, to deploy the "call-contract-with-token" contract, it is first necessary to change the index.js file associated with said contract.
-The fundamental change is to specify the Gas Limit, as shown here:
+Then, to deploy the "call-contract-with-token" contract, it is first necessary to change the index.js file associated with that contract.
+The fundamental change is to specify the Gas Limit, as shown here (credits to @hakymulla):

 ```bash
 const sendTx = await source.contract.sendToMany(destination.name, destination.distributionExecutable, accounts, 'aUSDC', amount,